yiren-jian/Bottom-Up-Features-Detectron2/README.md

 # bottom-up-features
 This repo covers the implementation of extracting features for training caption models (e.g., [Meshed-Memory-Transformer](https://github.com/aimagelab/meshed-memory-transformer)).
 The features are extracted by a pre-trained ResNet101-faster-RCNN.
 It selects top 36 detections per image and each detection has a feature of dimension 2048.
 Thus, for each image, the feature is a tensor of dimension 36x2048.

 Here is an example of preparing features for training on [ArtEmis](https://github.com/Kilichbek/artemis-speaker-tools-b) dataset.
+The images of WikiArt can be downloaded from [here](https://github.com/cs-chan/ArtGAN/tree/master/WikiArt%20Dataset).

 ## Requirements
 We tested on a Nvidia RTX-A6000 with pytorch-1.10, cuda-11.3.